 Selection of one or more specific process areas.

-In preparation for the inspection, the inspector should consult the regional project inspector and the NMSS/inspection program risk and reliability analyst (or designee) or licensing project manager to determine the risk-significant operations, any safety controls or IROFS availability or reliability problems (such as failures resulting in reportable events), any areas to be inspected as part of the regional project inspector’s Focus Area Matrix, and any recent significant changes to the facility operation.
+In preparation for the inspection, the inspector should consult the regional project inspector and the NMSS/DFM inspection program risk and reliability analyst (or designee) or licensing project manager to determine the risk-significant operations, any safety controls or IROFS availability or reliability problems (such as failures resulting in reportable events), any areas to be inspected as part of the regional project inspector’s Focus Area Matrix, and any recent significant changes to the facility operation.
 Other sources of information may include the Division of Fuel Facility Inspection (DFFI) Branch Chief responsible for the site.
 In addition, as part of inspection material requests, ensure the licensee’s documentation, including the ISA Summary, is the most current revision.

-To determine the areas and systems of greatest risk significance during the inspection planning process, the inspector should review the operational history, previous inspection reports, or safety-significant routine or off-normal events (e.g., event notifications, internal problem reports) that may have occurred in the subject facility or at similar facilities.
+To determine the areas and systems of greatest risk significance during the inspection planning process, the inspector should review the operational history, previous inspection reports, the ISA summary, or safety-significant routine or off-normal events (e.g., Fuel Cycle Operating Experience Report and Database, event notifications, internal problem reports) that may have occurred in the subject facility or at similar facilities.
 Following the above consultations and selection of specific process areas, the inspector should become familiar with the licensee’s safety basis documentation for the process.
-This documentation includes the ISAs, license applications, safety analyses, technical evaluations, calculations, and other supporting documents used to describe facilities processes, procedures, and safety controls.
+This documentation includes the ISAs, license applications, safety analyses, technical evaluations, calculations, and other supporting documents used to describe the facilities processes, procedures, and safety controls.

-The inspector should also obtain further operational insights for inspection items from the licensee via phone when announcing the inspection, at the entrance meeting, during plant tours, by observation of operations, and through discussions with staff.
+The inspector should also obtain further operational insights for inspection items from the licensee via phone when announcing the inspection, at the entrance meeting, during plant tours, by observation of operations, and through discussions with licensee staff.

-, the inspector should determine if any infrequently performed operations will occur during the course of the inspection.
+During the preparations for the inspection, the inspector should determine if any infrequently performed operations will occur during the course of the inspection or surrounding the inspection date.
+This may require requesting the planned safety-significant work schedule for the inspection week.
+If safety-significant operations are identified, the inspector should attempt to observe them in-progress, as well as any related pre-job briefings and coordination meetings.
+If there are infrequently performed operations that are outside the planned inspection date, the inspector should consider moving the inspection dates to be able to observe those activities.

-The inspector should conduct a general plant tour promptly after .
-The inspector should tour each major plant operating area (e.g., chemical conversion, ceramic production, assembly, shipping, scrap processing, waste handling, etc.), with particular attention to areas identified in the inspection plan. bserve the routine and non-routine plant operations when possible; however, it is important for the inspector to avoid interfering with the performance of operations in such a way that the safety of the operation or the facility would be compromised.
-In addition, inspect should minimize the impact on operations in general.
+The inspector should conduct a general plant tour promptly after the entrance meeting.
+The inspector should tour each major plant operating area (e.g., chemical conversion, ceramic production, assembly, shipping, scrap processing, waste handling, etc.), with particular attention to areas that are most risk significant and identified in the inspection plan.
+The inspector should observe the routine and non-routine plant operations when possible; however, it is important for the inspector to avoid interfering with the performance of operations in such a way that the safety of the operation or the facility would be compromised.
+In addition, inspectors should minimize their impact on operations in general.

-bserve housekeeping during the general plant tour, and throughout the inspection to evaluate the licensee’s commitment to safety, contamination control, and emergency preparedness.
+Inspector should observe housekeeping during the general plant tour, and throughout the inspection to evaluate the licensee’s commitment to safety, contamination control, and emergency preparedness.
 See the supplemental information on housekeeping (at the end of Section 02.04).